Celebrated (part four)

 And when you find a picture that looks right to you, write down, just factually, everything you see in it.
 You can make sentences later.
 Tom had stolen all this too, the teaching.
 He understood you called that inspiration.

 It made a good joke, anyway, fate’s drawing of her little noose, knotting one end on the prank he’d set out to play—against the roommate whose praises had landed Tom in Motley’s office—and slipping the other in here, where he stood scanning titles, dressed no doubt…metaphorically…in the doubly appropriate fool’s cap.
 He had assignments, going towards credits, going towards graduation.
 But why not fart around after a picture book on Stalinist Russia?

 Even that, he wasn’t doing.

-He was hiding out, in a cozy spot where two carrels faced head-to-head under a pair of windows, with a rolling cart and coat-tree forcing the passage between these and the shelves, to a crabwise single-file.
+He was hiding out, in a cozy spot where two carrels faced head-to-head under a pair of windows, with a rolling cart and coat-tree forcing the passage between these and the shelves to a crabwise single file.
 Just below eye-level, he spotted the memoir.
-Because there was almost no choice, Tom sat and pulled it free.
+Because there was almost no choice, he reached and pulled it free.